 It’s also possible to plant blooming Easter flowers in the garden straight from the flowerpot, although your mileage may vary.

 Sometimes it’s necessary to replant hyacinth bulbs because they’ve grown in a poor location.

 Here in our flowerbed, the hyacinths were doing just fine, until I accidentally planted a shrub right on top of them.
-I didn’t have their location marked and they weren’t visible above ground when I planted our spirea, so they two ended up tangled up together thereafter.
+I didn’t have their location marked and the plants weren’t visible above ground when I planted our spirea, so the two ended up tangled up together thereafter.

 The poor hyacinth bulbs grew up from within the roots of the spirea.
 I successfully managed to dig them up, at least most of them, without hurting the shrub.
 After rescuing them, I was able to replant hyacinths elsewhere in the garden.

 I used a large shovel for this task and loosened the soil all around the shrub, eventually popping it up to free the hyacinth bulbs.

 I replanted several bulbs from my hyacinths in a different spot in the yard.
 When they bloomed, I was so surprised and happy to see how beautiful they came up!

 When you luck into a potted hyacinth plant, absolutely be sure to plant it in the ground when it’s done blooming or at a time that is convenient for you.